-We want our children to be confident, happy and healthy individuals, successful learners and responsible citizens.
+We want our children to be confident, happy and healthy individuals, successful learners and responsible citizens to ensure no child is treated less favourably to others.

 What is SEN?

 The special educational needs code of practice (2015) says that:

 "A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age".